Zwuiix-cmd/Lumi/README.md

 ### What's new in Lumi?
 1. Support for 1.20.0 – 1.21.93 version (you can set the minimum protocol in the config)
 2. More vanilla features
-3. Better API, yeaa!!
+4. Custom enchantments
+5. Better AntiXray system
+6. Better API (effects, food and etc.)

 ## How to install?
 1. Install java 21 or higher
 2. Download the .jar file from the links below
-3. Write a command to run: `java -jar Lumi-1.0.0.jar`
+3. Write a command to run: `java -jar Lumi-1.0.0-SNAPSHOT.jar`

 ## Maven
 Adding repo: